Available as accredited Bachelors of Science in engineering major (B.S.E degree) with geological engineering concentration

 then consider a career in geological engineering!
 A rewarding and exciting career, geological engineering is very field-oriented and requires hands-on research.
 Possible career fields include: mining engineer, reservoir engineer, operations engineer, professor, geological advisor, field engineer, geotechnical engineer, geophysical engineer, hydrogeological engineer Possible career tracks include: natural resource production (oil, gas, ores), environmental assessment and remediation, civil engineering (foundations, tunnels, road/transportation construction) Possible employers include: engineering firms, environmental firms, government agencies, water resource developers, mining companies, consulting firms, state or local environmental groups, electrical utilities, petroleum companies

-Program InformationEngineering (geological Engineering concentration) is part of the Department of Engineering within the School of Professional Studies and the Department of Chemistry and Geoscience within the College of Arts and Sciences.
+Program InformationEngineering (Geological Engineering concentration) is part of the Department of Engineering within the School of Professional Studies.

 Gain the skills and the training you will need to build a successful career.